-' Would you see still more of this subtile spirit influence which is exerted over mankind? "
+Would you see still more of this subtle spirit influence which is exerted over mankind?

 I assented, and was taken to earth where an orator was holding an audience spellbound by the eloquence of his words.
 But I, with my spiritual vision, beheld behind him the inspirer of his utterances - a spirit who seemed to hold him in his control, and not only whispered the words to his mind, but held his whole being as it under a spell.
-When he had concluded, and his spirit influence had left him, he found himself strangely fatigued, as well he miglit be after such an unwonted effort, which had called into play Jiis highest intellectual and spiritual jjowers, and the audience, in commenting upon his address, said: " He talked as if he were inspired ! " Little did they realize the meaning and truth of their own words.
+When he had concluded, and his spirit influence had left him, he found himself strangely fatigued, as well he might be after such an unwonted effort, which had called into play this highest intellectual and spiritual flowers, and the audience, in commenting upon his address, said: "He talked as if he were inspired!"

-Returning to the spirit spheres, I found evelywhere each one at work the same as upon earth, and at as great a variety of, and similar, employments; only there was this difference: There ' was no manifestation of corroding care, no complaint of weariness, no apparent desire to shirk their appointed tasks.
+Little did they realize the meaning and truth of their own words.
+60 no apparent desire to shirk their appointed tasks.
 Each worked as though it were not only a duty but a pleasure to be thus employed; and as I questioned the different ones, I came to understand that, unlike the manners of earth, where circumstances or misjudgment of others force many into employments entirely uncongenial to them, and in which they can take neither pleasure nor hope to excel because of their want of taste and adaptability, in the new life with which I was trying to familiarize myself, the work of each was that best suited to his or her tastes and abilities, and for that reason was an enjoyment and not a task.
 Labor was no longer a bondage enthralling body and soul, and dwarfing the intellect, but a delight which aided the faculties to expand and develop themselves in healthful ways.